Australia at a Glance

 Australia: Economy and Healthcare

-According to 2012 figures, Australia is the among the world’s 20 largest economies, with a high per-capita GDP of USD 42,400.
+According to 2012 figures, Australia is the among the world’s 20 largest economies, with a high per-capita GDP of around 43,000 USD.
 Most laborers and employees work in the service sector, including tourism, education, and financial services.
 Export plays an important role, in particular commodities rather than manufactured goods.
 Agriculture (wool and beef) and natural resources (notably gemstones and precious metals) also contribute substantially to Australia´s export performance.

 Australia was also hit by the effects of the global financial and economic crisis when export levels declined in 2009.
 The economy has recovered fairly well, though.
 The more recent focus on science and technology has attracted new business, providing new employment perspectives for skilled employees.